BrillouinMicroscopy/BMicro/docs/sec_develop.rst

 ======================
 The following things are automated:

-- pytest and flake8 on Linux, macOS, and Windows via GitHub Actions: https://github.com/BrillouinMicroscopy/BMicro/actions?query=workflow%3AChecks
+- pytest and flake8 --exclude _version.py .n Linux, macOS, and Windows via GitHub Actions: https://github.com/BrillouinMicroscopy/BMicro/actions?query=workflow%3AChecks

   You should always check that all checks pass before you merge a pull request